Arthur Morris/BIRDS AS ART

 What’s Up?

-This blog post took about two hours to create and makes forty-eight days in a row with a new blog post.
+This blog post took about 1 1/2 hours to prepare and makes sixty-six days in a row with a new one.
 Please remember …

 Please Remember